Small-Linux/Small_WM/README.md

-# basic_rust_xlib_wm
+# Basic X11 Window Manager written in Rust

-A basic Window Manager with xlib written in Rust
+A basic Window Manager with xlib written in Rust.

+At the moment this is very WIP